HeadspaceMeditation/flutter-plugins/packages/ada_chat_flutter/README.md

 ### embedUri parameter

 File with following content should be placed somewhere on your web server.
-Link to that html file must be passed as `embedUri` parameter to `AdaWebView` widget.

 ```html
 <!DOCTYPE html>